History of the Miami Marlins: 1998–2002: Last place finishes, new ownership and front office

 The Marlins slumped to 54–108 in 1998, the worst record in the major leagues that year, and the most losses in franchise history.
 They are the only team to lose 100 games a year after winning the World Series.
 Leyland resigned as manager in October 1998, and was replaced by John Boles.
 Huizenga soon sold the club to John Henry, a commodities trader from Boca Raton, during the off-season.
 The Marlins had the second overall pick in the 1999 draft and drafted Josh Beckett, a high school pitcher from the Houston area.

 In 1999, the Marlins were the first MLB team to host a game in which instant replay was used.
 While playing the Cardinals, Cliff Floyd hit a ball to the top of the left field scoreboard.
-Originally ruled a home run, NL umpire Frank Pulli reversed the call to a double, after consulting a dugout TV monitor.
+Originally ruled a home run, NL umpire Frank Pulli reversed the call to a double, after consulting a dugout television monitor.
 The Cardinals won the game, 5–2.
 After the game, the NL League Office declared the umpires erred in using instant replay.
 MLB would not use instant replay again for almost a decade.
 The Marlins finished the 1999 season with the worst record in baseball at 64–98, and traded World Series MVP Liván Hernández to the San Francisco Giants.
-The Marlins also drafted P Johan Santana from Houston in the Rule 5 draft but traded him to Minnesota in a prearranged deal for P Jared Camp.
+The Marlins also drafted pitcher Johan Santana from Houston in the Rule 5 draft but traded him to Minnesota in a prearranged deal for pitcher Jared Camp.

 A month prior to the regular season, the Marlins hired David Dombrowski as the third President in club history, making him both President and General Manager.
 After posting the worst record in baseball for the 1999 season, the Marlins had the first overall pick in the 2000 first-year player draft and selected first baseman Adrián González, an 18-year-old native of Bonita, California.
 The Eastlake High School product agreed to terms with the Marlins that same day.
 The Marlins went on that season to finish 79–82 and third in the NL East.
 This was thanks to the emergence of OF Preston Wilson who had 31 home runs and 121 RBIs.
 Derrek Lee and Luis Castillo broke out this year as well, as Castillo posted a .334 batting average and Lee had 28 homers in his first full season.
 Antonio Alfonseca posted a then-club record 45 saves.